metaleap/go-ngine/core/README.md

 			SplashImage    []byte
 		}
 		Window struct {
-			//	Defaults: R=8 G=8 B=8 A=0 D=8 S=0.
+			//	Defaults: Color.R=8 Color.G=8 Color.B=8 Color.A=0 Depth=8 Stencil=0.
 			//	These defaults are reasonable when using a render-to-texture off-screen
 			//	RenderCanvas.
-Otherwise, may want to bump D to at least 24 or 32.
+Otherwise, may want to bump Depth to at least 24 or 32.
-			//	D shouldn't be 0 as this causes some Intel HD drivers to bug out badly.
+			//	Depth shouldn't be 0 as this causes some Intel HD drivers to bug out badly.
-			Rbits, Gbits, Bbits, Abits, DepthBits, StencilBits int }
+			BufSizes ngctx.BufferBits
+		}
 	}